 "Basketball has been my passion for as long as I can remember.
 I was born in Oakland, CA, and raised in Vallejo.
 I went to junior college at Merritt College in Oakland, where I received a full ride scholarship to St. Martin’s University in Lacey, Washington.
 Basketball has granted me the opportunity to play all over the world.
 I have played in the G-League, Korea, Mexico, and the Dominican Republic.
 I also have had the pleasure of working with the Golden State Warriors and NBA2K as a motion capture actor.
 My goal is to share my experience with the next generation in order to help them achieve their goals.
 Basketball is a life tool.
 I enjoy helping kids learn life skills through the art of basketball.
 One of my favorite quotes is, “Do not go where there is a path, but instead, go where there is no path and leave a trail.”

-"Basketball has been much more than just a game to me.
-Being on the smaller side, I used to get picked on a lot, but basketball helped me to gain the confidence I needed to get through life.
+"Basketball has been much more than just a game to me; it helped me to gain the confidence I needed to get through life.
 I'm originally from the Monterey Bay Area and went to Monte Vista Christian, where I had a successful high school career and went on to receive a scholarship to play at Simpson University.
 I enjoy helping others discover their love for the game, watching them improve, and achieve their goals.
 I value all the life lessons that I've learned from basketball and my coaches and I hope to pay that forward."

 Corey Spears is one of the Bay Area’s top Strength and Conditioning Coaches with over 10 years of experience in youth and player skill development.
 He played college basketball at Norte Dame de Namur University, where he earned his Bachelor’s in Science.
 In addition, he is a two-time NPC Men’s Physique Competitor.
 Corey has worked not only as a skill development coach for the Golden State Warriors, but has also worked along side many other professional athletes from the NBA and overseas.